 A: You need to bring your marriage license, programs (if applicable) and candles for unity candle.

 A: The rehearsal will last for one (1) hour.
 You must show up on time as no extra time will be allotted for the rehearsal if you are late.

 Q: What do we do at the rehearsal?

-Q: I’ve met with you and finished my counseling, now what?
+Q: I’ve attended the wedding orientation with the Wedding Coordinator and finished my counseling, now what?